- Mission & Values

 Do I need health Insurance?

 Massachusetts law requires all students in Massachusetts to carry health insurance either on their family’s plan or their own plan, or through a student insurance plan offered by Regis College.
 All undergraduate students taking nine (9) credits or more and all graduate students taking 6.75 credits or more must either demonstrate proof of comparable health insurance coverage or purchase a Qualifying Student Health Insurance Plan through their institution of higher education.
-For more information about the plan offered by the College and how to waive or enroll, please visit Health Services.
+For more information about the plan offered by the university and how to waive or enroll, please visit Health Services.

 How do I officially withdraw from classes?

-A student who is withdrawing from the College must complete a withdrawal form that may be obtained at the Registrar’s Office.
+A student who is withdrawing from the university must complete a withdrawal form that may be obtained at the Registrar’s Office.
 It is the student’s responsibility to obtain the necessary authorized signatures in order to ensure that all academic and financial obligations are settled before the student withdraws.
 Refunds will be delayed for any student who has not properly withdrawn.
-A student is responsible for any charges due to the College that have not been paid at the time of withdrawal.
+A student is responsible for any charges due to the university that have not been paid at the time of withdrawal.
 Any scheduled refunds to be remitted to a student will first be applied to unpaid institutional charges, if applicable.